mslinn/web3j-scala/README.md

    ```
    $ git add -a && git commit -m "Comment here"
    ```
-3. Publish a new version of this library, including commiting changes and updating the Scaladoc with this command:
+3. Publish a new version of this library, including committing changes and updating the Scaladoc with this command:
    ```
    $ sbt publishAndTag
    ```